ebardelli/website/content/authors/bardelli/_index.md

 superuser: true

 # Role/position
-role: Director of Information and Evaluation
+role: Executive Director of Information and Evaluation

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.